Signs of Emotional Cheating Through Texting

-The numbers back up what your instincts are telling you.
+The numbers confirm what your instincts are already signaling.
 According to data compiled by the American Association for Marriage and Family Therapy, 45% of men and 35% of women admit to having had an emotional affair.
-And a 2019 national survey by the Institute for Family Studies found that 76% of Americans consider a secret emotional relationship to be infidelity — whether or not anything physical ever happens.
+A 2019 national survey by the Institute for Family Studies found that 76% of Americans consider a secret emotional relationship to be infidelity — whether or not anything physical ever happens.
+And a 2025 analysis of modern infidelity patterns found that 42% of cheaters report the affair started as "harmless messaging."

 If you have a gut feeling he's cheating — or she's cheating — but no definitive proof yet, CheatScanX can scan 15+ dating apps in minutes using just a name, email, or phone number.
 Sometimes the texting is the tip of a much larger iceberg.